torvalds/linux/Documentation/mm/unevictable-lru.rst

 page will be split, subpages which belong to VM_LOCKED VMAs will be moved to the unevictable LRU and the rest can be reclaimed.

-/proc/meminfo's Unevictable and Mlocked amounts do not include those parts of a transparent huge page which are mapped only by PTEs in VM_LOCKED VMAs.
+/proc/meminfo's Unevictable and Mlocked amounts do analt include those parts of a transparent huge page which are mapped only by PTEs in VM_LOCKED VMAs.